cstefanache/marvin-dev/MarvinFunctional.md

   ### Workspace - How to define loops and conditions

   Let's say we have an online shop application.
 We want to iterate through all the products and add to favorites only the ones from a specific brand (eg: Nike).
 Below is an example for a Marvin flow for this situation:
+  - a method that iterates through all the products:
+            - select the 'brand name' element and select for it 'noAction' type
+            - check 'store' and fill in a variable name where to keep the brand name value - eg: `brandName`
-  - a method that iterates through all the products.
-When you select the element that corresponds to the 'brand name' you have to select 'noAction' type.
-After that, in ‘For Each Matched Element’ dropdown you have to select the parent element (the one that identifies a product item from the list).
+            - in ‘For Each Matched Element’ dropdown select the parent element (the one that identifies a product item from the list)

+  - a method that clicks on 'Add to Favorites' button based on a condition on `brandName`
+            - select the 'Add to Favorites' element with type 'click'
+            - in 'Condition' field fill in `'${store.brandName}'==='NIKE'`

+   > 🚩 **Note**
+   When the user executes a method that contains a loop means that it executes all children in the same loop.

   ### Methods